hXtreme/WeirdBooksCommonplace/_posts/2019-10-18-mixing-sacred-with-profane.markdown

 categories: update
 ---

+We've already discussed in class how weird books breakdown the most fundamental seperations that we hold.
+What's inside and outside the book?
+Who's the author?
+What's art and what's not.
+Here I present some music that does the same, they use profane to create art or use art to further or comment on profanity.

 ### Deoxys Beats - Del ecchi al Hentai
 A (debatably) good music produced by mixing in audio from porn in with a harmonious(I'm not a music expert so don't take my word for it) instruments.